 A tax credit reduces the amount of income tax you have to pay and it is a dollar for dollar match.
 For example, the lifetime learning credit, which is currently $2,000 reduces your income tax by that $2,000.

-A tax deduction is an amount of money that lowers your tax liability by reducing your taxable income.
-For example, student loan interest can be written off of you taxable income, thus reducing your tax liability.
+A tax deduction is an amount of money that lowers your tax liability by reducing your taxable income by the same percent tax bracket you are in.
+For example, student loan interest can be written off of your taxable income based on your tax bracket, thus reducing your tax liability.

 Why Credits Are Better